A Forward Backward Greedy approach for Sparse Multiscale Learning

-Adaptive column sampling approaches are another set of approaches that have close relations with the approach proposed in this work.
+Adaptive column sampling algorithms are another set of approaches that have close relations with the proposed method.
 This includes random column selection \cite{williams2000using,gittens2013revisiting}, non-deterministic \cite{gittens2013revisiting} and deterministic \cite{farahat2011novel} adaptive selection.
 Using clustering methods such as K-means to find new rank-K space projections \cite{zhang2008improved} is another line of thinking that has been explored before.
 Although these methods do provide efficient ways to sample independent columns from a matrix, our approach is geared more towards approximating observations $y$, rather than just feature selection.

 Regarding optimal sparse representations, K-sparse models have attracted a lot of attention in the machine learning and signal processing literature.
-For a given dictionary here the target is to express each datapoint through the span of atmost K elements of the dictionary. \cite{maurer2010k} provided a Hilbert space analysis of the problem. \cite{candes2007dantzig,donoho2006compressed,lewicki2000learning} are some examples of work which analyzed such sparse approximations through overcomplete dictionaries.
+For a given dictionary, here the target is to express each datapoint through the span of atmost K elements of the dictionary. \cite{maurer2010k} provided a Hilbert space analysis of the problem. \cite{candes2007dantzig,donoho2006compressed,lewicki2000learning} are some examples of work that analyzed such sparse approximations through overcomplete dictionaries.